omichniewicz/Aire-Logic-TT-Lifestyle-Checker-App/README.md

 <br>
 Implementing additional functionality so the scoring system can be altered without redeploying the code.
 <br>
-My idea for this implemenation is to create API to store score values.
+My idea for this implementation is to create API to store score values.
 Each record will contain "min_age", "max_age" and "scores" keys.
 "Scores" key will contain "question_one", "question_two" and "question_three" values.
 Values from each API will be called in score_generator function.
 Admin path will be added.
 Accessible only via URL, not from the user interface.
 Login will be required.
 Admin should be able to choose between updating age groups and scores.